 There are many things in life that can be traumatizing.
 We experience emotional trauma when we survive an incident or a pattern of events that threatened our physical and/or emotional sense of safety and security.

-Trauma may be major, such as being sexual assaulted or abused, physically assaulted, witnessing or experiencing a violent crime, a car accident, a death or major loss of our home or property, war, illness, natural disaster, domestic abuse, etc.
+Trauma may be major, such as being sexual assaulted or abused, physically assaulted, witnessing or experiencing a violence, a car accident, a death or major loss of our home or property, war, illness, natural disaster, domestic abuse, the list keeps going.

 Trauma can also come from non life threatening events such as finding out your partner has had an affair, job loss, relocation, ending relationships, changing jobs, child custody battle, divorce, or any of the millions of things we go through daily that cause great stress, anxiety, worry, or fear.